matthias-wyss/Investments-project/README.md

 - The project was submitted after the course had ended, hence WRDS access was no longer available.
 All necessary data was downloaded prior to the June 4 deadline.
 - All code and answers are included in `notebook.ipynb`.
-- The final written report is available under `report.pdf`.
+- The final written report is available under `investments-report.pdf`.
-- The official project instructions are provided in `project-guidelines.pdf`.
+- The official project instructions are provided in `investments-project-guidelines.pdf`.

 ---